-Application approx. Format [cm×cm] Technology
+Application approximate Technology

+format

+[cm 2] or [cm Ø]

 Dental (intra-oral) 2 × 3 film, CCD

-Mammography biopsy 5 × 9 film, CCD (OPDIMA®)
+Mammographic 5 × 9 film, CCD (OPDIMA®)

+biopsy

 Card angiography 17 / 23 Ø XRII-TV

-Mammography 18 × 24 film, storage phosphor
+Mammography 18×24 film, storage phosphor

-Neurology, fluoroscopy 27 × 33 Ø XRII-TV
+Neurology, 27 / 33 Ø XRII-TV

+fluoroscopy

 Angiography 40 Ø XRII-TV

-Radiography, thorax 35 × 43 film, storage phosphor
+Radiography, 35×43 film, storage phosphor

+thorax

-Radiography, thorax 43 × 43 a-Si (PIXIUM 4600®)
+Radiography, 43 × 43 a-Si (PIXIUM 4600®)

+thorax

-If large formats are required, in conventional radiology film-screen systems or storage phosphor plates up to 35×43 cm2 are used.
+If large formats are required, in conventional radiology film-screen systems or storage phosphor plates up to $35 \times 43 \text{ cm}^2$ are used.
 XRII-TV systems cover the range from 17 to 40 cm diameter input screen.

 If rather small areas are sufficient, CCDs can be used.
 A CCD sensor is coupled to a fiber-optic plate (FO) which serves as a radiation shield.
 The FO is covered with a scintillator, for instance CsI.
 Such a detector with 40 μ m pixel size is used for dental imaging.
 However, CCD technology is limited in size.
-The largest CCD of the world produced in quantity is 49 × 86 mm2 in size (i.e. 4K × 7K pixels of 12 μ m).
-It is used in a sensor for mammography biopsy [2].
+The largest CCD of the world produced in quantity today is 49 × 86 mm2 in size (i.e. 4K × 7K pixels of 12 μ m).
+It is used in a sensor for mammographic biopsy [2].

 Because most of the applications mentioned above require larger detectors than CCDs, a-Si based detectors have been developed.
-Companies such as Canon [3], dpiX [4], EG&G, Sterling [5], TriXell [6], and Varian [7] have demonstrated X-ray detectors up to 43×43 cm2 in size.
+Companies such as Canon [3], dpiX [4], EG&G [5], Sterling [6], TriXell [7], and Varian [8] have demonstrated X-ray detectors up to 43 × 43 cm2 in size.

 2.2.
-Spatial Resolution
+Spatial resolution

 The required performance in spatial resolution depends on the kind of objects a radiologist wants to investigate.
-Soft tissue can be imaged with 1 - 2 lp/mm, fine bone structures require >3 lp/mm to be precisely imaged.
-Resolutions >5 lp/mm are demanded for mammography detectors (where microcalcifications of some 100 μm shall be imaged) or for dental applications.
+Soft tissue can be imaged with 1 - 2 lp/mm, fine bone structures require > 3 lp/mm to be precisely imaged.
+Resolutions > 5 lp/mm are demanded for mammography detectors (where microcalcifications of some $100 \, \mu \text{m}$ shall be imaged) or for dental applications.